 COST SAVINGS.
 The primary reasons why litigation is so expensive in Massachusetts are well known: pre-trial discovery and discovery-related motion practice.
 According to a study of the federal courts by the Brookings Institute, 60% of the cost of litigation is attributable solely to pre-trial discovery.
 Further, the cost for the personal appearance of expert witnesses at trial, generally required by the trial court’s evidentiary rules, is

 extremely high.
 DR’s simplified procedures, which allow in many cases for the presentation of expert testimony and other documentary evidence by affidavits and written submissions, generally result in lower legal costs and accrued discovery expenses.
 The fees for DR vary from provider to provider but are a fraction of what discovery and trial in the Court system would cost parties.
-Please refer to MDRS fees at www.mdrs.com/fees/.
+Please refer to MDRS fees.

 TIME SAVINGS.
 Litigation in the Courts is often delayed by the backlog of pending cases.
 A trial in the court system could take two years or more after suit is filed.
 Although most courts have improved their efficiency by reducing their case backlogs over the past years, continuing budgetary cuts have dramatically impacted the Courts and their ability to effectively handle the number of cases presently in litigation.

 On the other hand, cases submitted to mediation or arbitration with a private DR provider such as MDRS can often be scheduled for hearing within days of submission, depending on the needs and availability of the parties.
-Many DR providers render final and binding arbitration decisions between 10 to 20 days from the close of the hearing.
+Many DR providers render final and binding arbitration decisions between 10-20 days from the close of the hearing.

 CONVENIENCE.
 Unlike the scheduling of a trial by the court, with DR the parties select a mutually convenient time and place for a hearing.
-Last minute postponements and delays, often resulting when a court is not ready for the case to commence as scheduled, are avoided by using DR. Last minute calls by court clerks saying that the court needs you to commence trial tomorrow do not occur when using DR.
+Last minute postponements and delays, often resulting when a court is not ready for the case to commence as scheduled, are avoided by using DR. Last minute calls by court clerks indicating a court request to commence trial tomorrow do not occur when using DR.

 FLEXIBILITY.
-Using DR, the parties can tailor a dispute resolution process that will work best for them based on each individual case, whether, for example, non-binding mediation, binding arbitration or perhaps binding high-low arbitration.
-With DR, the parties retain greater control over the manner in which their dispute is resolved than they would if they opted for trial within the court system.
+Using DR, the parties can tailor a DR process that will work best for them based on each individual case, whether that be, for example, non-binding mediation, binding arbitration or perhaps a hybrid method better-suited for the matter.
+With DR, the parties retain significantly greater control over the manner in which their dispute is resolved than they would if they opted for trial within the court system.

 CHOICE OF NEUTRAL.
 Parties utilizing DR mutually select the arbitrator(s) who will decide the case, or the mediator who will assist them in resolving their dispute, and are able to review detailed biographical materials.
 In the courts, the parties do not know which judge their case will be assigned to, nor what experience that judge may have in the particular field of law that their case involves.
 If a jury trial is requested, the decision makers on the jury ordinarily have no experience in the law or in the valuation of cases.

-DR providers, such as MDRS, offer retired judges or experienced attorneys as neutrals who have training and experience in the particular area of law involved in each case.
+DR providers such as MDRS, offer retired judges or experienced attorneys as neutrals who have training and oftentimes expertise in the particular area of law involved in each case.

 Some Disadvantages of DR:

 SPLITTING THE APPLE.
 Anecdotally, a criticism often made by some attorneys and insurers is a perceived tendency of arbitrators or mediators to split the differences between the parties, with arbitrators being reluctant to say “no” to a plaintiff by issuing a defendant’s verdict, or, on the other hand, being reluctant to issue a significant award in favor of plaintiff where warranted.
 With the development of DR in the marketplace, both with private as well as public providers, however, these concerns have been addressed to a great extent.
-Arbitrators who show a tendency not to make tough choices based upon the evidence presented, risking the alienation of one or another party, or who have any bias for or against plaintiffs or defendants are simply not being selected for service.
+Arbitrators who show a tendency to avoid tough choices based upon the evidence presented, to risk the alienation of one or another party, or who have any bias for or against plaintiffs or defendants are simply not selected for further service.

 RELAXED RULES OF EVIDENCE.
-Some parties want the protection of formal rules of evidence imposed by the courts, for example, the inadmissibility of hearsay statements,as a further safeguard that the decision rendered is based on “clean” evidence.
+Some parties want the protection of formal rules of evidence imposed by the courts.
+For example, the inadmissibility of hearsay statements is a further safeguard that the decision rendered is based on “clean” evidence.
 Most arbitration agreements relax rules of evidence, with many, for example, allowing hearsay statements and permitting the introduction of other evidence which may be prohibited in a court trial.
 The specific arbitration rules of the DR provider should therefore be carefully reviewed in advance.
-Many arbitration rules can be modified if requested by both parties in advance of the hearing, i.e., to rule out hearsay statements, etc., so long as the modifications do not violate any applicable law.
+Many arbitration rules can be modified if agreed upon by both parties in advance of the hearing, i.e., to rule out hearsay statements, etc., so long as the modifications do not violate any applicable law.